Aarohi Pandit: Career

 On October 15, 2021, Captain Aarohi Pandit, touched down in her plane - VT NBF, a Pipistrel Sinus 912 weighing only 330 kg, at Juhu, India's first civil airport.

 Her flight from the Bhuj runaway was historic in many ways.
 She was re-enacting India's first commercial flight flown by JRD Tata in 1932 and paying tribute to the women of Madhapar who had rebuilt the Bhuj runway within 72 hours during the India-Pakistan war.

-Captain had to navigate the plane without GPS, autopilot, or computerised equipment, always flying 7,000 feet above mean sea level.
+Pandit had to navigate the plane without GPS, autopilot, or computerised equipment, always flying 7,000 feet above mean sea level.

 Operating the same route from Kutch to Mumbai, with less than 60 litres of petrol for an estimated five hours of flying over the 500 nautical mile distance, Aarohi also carried a special letter from the 1971 Indo-Pak war women heroes of Madhapar village in Gujarat to the young women of suburban villages, in Mumbai, Maharashtra, recalling the 25 kg of mails that JRD Tata carried on his flight.